Glossary of Aquarium Terms

 Anaerobic - Refers to something that can survive in conditions without any oxygen.

-Asexual - An organism that has no sexual organs, and therefore is neither male or female.
+Asexual - An organism that has no sexual organs, and therefore is neither male nor female.

-Autotrophic - An organism that is capable of synthesizing (creating) its own food from inorganic substances.
+Autotrophic - An organism that is capable of synthesizing (creating) its food from inorganic substances.

 B

-Bacteria - Referring to microorganisms that are found, which some can be beneficial (ex; Nitrosamines and Nitrobacteria in breaking down waste) or harmful (those that act as pathogens attacking fish with infections or diseases).
+Bacteria - Refers to microorganisms that are found, some can be beneficial (ex; Nitrosamines and Nitrobacteria in breaking down waste) or harmful (those that act as pathogens attacking fish with infections or diseases).

 Biological Filtration - The use of filter media to grow colonies of aerobic and anaerobic bacteria to remove ammonia and nitrite from the water.

-Bioluminescent - Microbes and animals that are able to produce their own light.
+Bioluminescent - Microbes and animals that can produce their light.

 Biomass - Refers to the total mass of living matter within a specified area (normally referred to as bioload).

-Biomechanical - The use of filter media that contains both mechanical and biological filtration inside of one unit.
+Biomechanical - The use of filter media that contains mechanical and biological filtration inside one unit.

 Bleaching - The process in which zooxanthellae expel themselves from corals causing a lack of pigmentation in the given coral.

-Blushing - A pink or reddish appearance normally associated to on a fish.
+Blushing - A pink or reddish appearance normally associated with a fish.

-BPM - Bubbles Per Minute is a term used to measure the amount of carbon dioxide bubbles that are released into the water when using a CO2 system.
+BPM - Abbreviation for Bubbles Per Minute, a term used to measure the amount of carbon dioxide bubbles that are released into the water when using a CO2 system.

 Brackish - Water that has a slight salt content with a specific gravity between 1.006-1.015.
 Found naturally where rivers meet the ocean.